 BY BARRY WAUGH

+The picture of Cornelius VanTil is provided courtesy of friend.
 The image of Raphael’s painting of Paul and the aeropagus is from Wikimedia.
 The paragraph beginning “In my years as a Christian an eclectic mix of apologetics views…” was revised on October 31, 2017 thanks to a comment from a reader of Presbyterians of the Past.
 Thank you for your input.